 Tuesday, April 16, 20196:45 pm – 7:45 pm, Saint Thomas ChurchPaul de Maleingreau’s Symphonie de la Passion vividly depicts pivotal events from the Passion of Christ.
 The symphony draws heavily on Gregorian chant and promises to show off the full range of color and power of the Miller Scott organ.
 No tickets required, donation requested.

-Thursday, May 9, 20196:00 pm – 7:30 pm, Saint Thomas ChurchAt an earlier-than-usual start time, New York Baroque Incorporated joins Benjamin Sheen and Daniel Hyde in a program of chamber music celebrating the Martha J. Dodge Continuo Organ and a new harpsichord recently purchased from Willard Martin.
+Thursday, May 9, 20196:00 pm – 7:30 pm, Saint Thomas ChurchAt an earlier-than-usual start time, New York Baroque Incorporated joins Benjamin Sheen in a program of chamber music celebrating the Martha J. Dodge Continuo Organ and a new harpsichord recently purchased from Willard Martin.
 Vivaldi’s evergreen depiction of Spring sets the scene for two concerti by Handel and Bach, both of which weave tapestries of musical counterpoint for all the hands of the orchestra.
 An intimate early evening performance looking towards Memorial Day and the New York summer.

 Saturday, May 18, 20193:00 pm – 4:00 pmIn the final of six Grand Organ recitals, Ken Cowan plays the Miller-Scott Organ. “[There is] no doubt as to the player’s extraordinary muscle and aptitude.” - The American Organist.
 No tickets required.
 Donation requested.